anshugupta1909/RazorPayTask/README.md

 The following Firebase Analytics events are tracked:

-Event Name    |Trigger Condition task_added    |When a new task is added task_edited   |When an existing task is edited task_completed|	When a task is marked as completed
+Event Name    |Trigger Condition task_added    -When a new task is added task_edited   -When an existing task is edited task_completed-	When a task is marked as completed